Ease into the formula introduction

 If you’re trying to transition from breastfeeding, let family members help!
 Give close relatives and friends a chance to bottle-feed baby.
 It’s also good for your little one to feel comfortable being fed by others.

-Try Similac Pro-Advance® Ready-to-Feed baby formula.
-It’s premixed and comes in convenient, portable 2, 8, and 32-fl-oz bottles for baby’s changing formula intake.
+Try Similac® 360 Total Care® Ready-to-Feed baby formula.
+It’s premixed and comes in 32-fl-oz bottles as well as convenient, portable 2- and 8-fl-oz bottles for baby’s changing formula intake.

 See how baby responds

-If you’re introducing a new formula, there will be some changes that are normal like changes in stool color, frequency, and odor.
-Look for any tolerance issues: Does she spit up often or seem more gassy or fussy?
-Make a note of any changes, especially if they might be of concern.
-Check with baby’s doctor, as there are different formulas for different needs like food allergies and sensitive tummies.
+If you’re introducing a new formula, there will be some changes that are normal, like changes in stool color, frequency, and odor.
+Look for any tolerance issues: If you have any concerns, check with your baby’s doctor, as there are different formulas for different needs like food allergies and sensitive tummies.

-Is there a best formula to transition to from breast milk?
+Is there a best way to introduce formula?

 As for milk temperatures, some babies like their formula warm, as it would be from the breast.
 Other babies are fine with milk at room temperature or straight from the fridge.